mrbusche/backseatfan.com/_posts/2010-08-03-daily-spin-mike-tyson-interviews-big-10-title-game-in-2011-americas-best-sports-fans.md

 <div class="entry">
   <p>
-    <em>Don't worry people, this Daily Spin has no mention of Favre at all, except for that mention&#8230;</em>
+    <em>Don't worry people, this Daily Spin has no mention of Favre at all, except for that mention?</em>
   </p>

   <p>
-    <a href="http://sportsillustrated.cnn.com/2010/mma/boxing/07/28/tyson.interview/index.html">Mike Tyson Interview with Sports Illustrated</a>&#8230;  Why are <a href="http://www.details.com/culture-trends/news-and-politics/201008/interview-boxing-mike-tyson">crazy Mike Tyson interviews</a> coming out lately?
-Not to mention he was doing the movie<a href="http://sportsradiointerviews.com/2010/08/02/mike-tyson-on-the-hangover-i-was-doing-that-to-supply-my-drug-habit/"> 'The Hangover' for drug money</a>&#8230; Is he really coming clean or just trying to make more money?
-Either way, they are fantastic&#8230; [via <a href="http://sportsillustrated.cnn.com/2010/mma/boxing/07/28/tyson.interview/index.html">SI.com</a> / <a href="http://sportsradiointerviews.com/2010/08/02/mike-tyson-on-the-hangover-i-was-doing-that-to-supply-my-drug-habit/">Sports Radio Interviews</a>]
+    <a href="http://sportsillustrated.cnn.com/2010/mma/boxing/07/28/tyson.interview/index.html">Mike Tyson Interview with Sports Illustrated</a>?
+Why are <a href="http://www.details.com/culture-trends/news-and-politics/201008/interview-boxing-mike-tyson">crazy Mike Tyson interviews</a> coming out lately?
+Not to mention he was doing the movie<a href="http://sportsradiointerviews.com/2010/08/02/mike-tyson-on-the-hangover-i-was-doing-that-to-supply-my-drug-habit/"> 'The Hangover' for drug money</a>?
+Is he really coming clean or just trying to make more money?
+Either way, they are fantastic? [via <a href="http://sportsillustrated.cnn.com/2010/mma/boxing/07/28/tyson.interview/index.html">SI.com</a> / <a href="http://sportsradiointerviews.com/2010/08/02/mike-tyson-on-the-hangover-i-was-doing-that-to-supply-my-drug-habit/">Sports Radio Interviews</a>]
   </p>

   <p>
-    <a href="http://content.usatoday.com/communities/campusrivalry/post/2010/08/big-ten-set-for-title-game-next-year-nine-game-schedule-in-future/1">Big 10 set to have title game in 2011</a>, plus 9 conference games&#8230;  I can't wait to have a true champion in a Big 10 season, I have been waiting for this to happen for so long.
-I was just expecting ND and not Nebraska&#8230;  Now all they need to do is find out a new name for the conference, and figure out how they are going to divide this sucker up so Iowa can win it all&#8230;  [via <a href="http://content.usatoday.com/communities/campusrivalry/post/2010/08/big-ten-set-for-title-game-next-year-nine-game-schedule-in-future/1">USA Today</a>]
+    <a href="http://content.usatoday.com/communities/campusrivalry/post/2010/08/big-ten-set-for-title-game-next-year-nine-game-schedule-in-future/1">Big 10 set to have title game in 2011</a>, plus 9 conference games?
+I can't wait to have a true champion in a Big 10 season, I have been waiting for this to happen for so long.
+I was just expecting ND and not Nebraska?
+Now all they need to do is find out a new name for the conference, and figure out how they are going to divide this sucker up so Iowa can win it all?  [via <a href="http://content.usatoday.com/communities/campusrivalry/post/2010/08/big-ten-set-for-title-game-next-year-nine-game-schedule-in-future/1">USA Today</a>]
   </p>

   <p>
-    <a href="http://www.cleveland.com/cavs/index.ssf/2010/08/lebron_james_takes_out_an_ad_t.html">LeBron James Thanks Akron</a> by taking out a Newspaper Ad&#8230;  Well maybe if you did this in the begining things would have been different, but you had to follow Ilgauskas' Ad&#8230; [via <a href="http://www.cleveland.com/cavs/index.ssf/2010/08/lebron_james_takes_out_an_ad_t.html">Cleveland Plain Dealer</a>]
+    <a href="http://www.cleveland.com/cavs/index.ssf/2010/08/lebron_james_takes_out_an_ad_t.html">LeBron James Thanks Akron</a> by taking out a Newspaper Ad?
+Well maybe if you did this in the begining things would have been different, but you had to follow Ilgauskas' Ad? [via <a href="http://www.cleveland.com/cavs/index.ssf/2010/08/lebron_james_takes_out_an_ad_t.html">Cleveland Plain Dealer</a>]
   </p>

   <p>